Laminectomy

 Recovery time after a laminectomy can vary depending on the extent of the surgery and the patient’s overall health.

-In general, patients can expect to spend several days in the hospital after the surgery.
+In many cases, patients can be discharged home the day of surgery.
+Other patients may expect to spend several days in the hospital after the surgery.
 Physical therapy is often recommended to help the patient regain strength and mobility, and the patient will be encouraged to get up and move around as soon as possible to prevent blood clots and improve circulation.

 After being discharged from the hospital, patients can expect to take several weeks to several months to fully recover.
 Most patients are able to return to their normal activities within a few weeks after surgery.